Marinamohsen/clinic-backend-lyrebird/README.md

 3. Start the development server: npm run dev

+4.Seed the database
+npx prisma db seed
+This will insert the clinicians, patients, and admin exactly as in your seed file.

-4. Open Prisma Studio (visual DB editor): npx prisma studio
+5. Open Prisma Studio (visual DB editor): npx prisma studio - it opens a web interface in the browser, so you can see all users, their IDs, roles, and emails and use the IDs in testing on postman.

 ## Example requests for all endpoints: